Helicopter Pilot Salary and Pay

 Mission type

-Instruction, tours, EMS, utility, offshore, news, fire, and corporate work can pay very differently.
+Instruction, tours, EMS, utility, offshore, news, fire, and corporate work can pay very differently because responsibility and operating environments differ.

 Ratings and professionalism

-CFI, CFII, instrument experience, safety habits, and strong references can affect long-term opportunities.
+CFI, CFII, instrument capability, safety habits, communication, and strong references can affect long-term opportunities.

 Salary should be tied to training strategy